skip to content

 The United States’ Contribution to Global Warming

 So, how much does the US contribute to global warming?
 The United States accounts for approximately 15% of global greenhouse gas emissions.
 This significant percentage highlights the country’s responsibility in addressing climate change.
+US emissions play a major role in driving increases in average global temperatures and global temperatures, which are closely linked to the severity of climate change impacts.

 The US Biggest Polluter: Understanding the Impact